CosmosDB/labs/java/technical_deep_dive/02-creating_multi_partition_solution.md

                         })
                         .onErrorResumeNext(
                                 e -> {
-                                    // if the database doesn't already exists
-                                    // readDatabase() will result in 404 error if (e instanceof DocumentClientException) {
+                                    if (e instanceof DocumentClientException) {
                                         DocumentClientException de = (DocumentClientException) e;
                                         // if database
                                         if (de.getStatusCode() == 404) {
-                                            // if the database doesn't exist, create it.
                                             System.out.println("database " + databaseName + " doesn't existed,"
                                                     + " creating it...");
                                             Database dbDefinition = new Database();
                                             dbDefinition.setId(databaseName);
                                             return client.createDatabase(dbDefinition, null);
                                         }
                                     }

-                                    // some unexpected failure in reading database happened.
-                                    // pass the error up.
                                     System.err.println("Reading database " + databaseName + " failed.");
                                     return Observable.error(e);
                                 });

-        // wait for completion,
-        // as waiting for completion is a blocking call try to
-        // provide your own scheduler to avoid stealing netty io threads. databaseExistenceObs.toCompletable().await();
+        databaseExistenceObs.toCompletable().await();
         System.out.println("Checking database " + databaseName + " completed!\n");
     }